Introduction

 Events of default

-- The borrower fails to pay any EMI or the outstanding dues on or before the due date or commits a breach of any of the terms, covenants or conditions contained in the gold loan documents;
+• If the borrower commits a breach of any of the terms, covenants or conditions contained in the gold loan documents

-- if the required margin is not maintained;
+• If the required margin is not maintained

-- If the gold jewellery deposited is found to be fake, defective, stolen, spurious or of inferior quality;
+• If the gold jewellery deposited is found to be fake, defective, stolen, spurious or of inferior quality

 Read on for more details of each of the steps involved in the gold auction process: